In Assad's coastal heartland, Syria's war creeps closer

 "They told me when people go online from a public place, they can't trace that person like they trace people who surf the net from home," he said.

-At frequent government checkpoints along the main coastal highway, armed men scrutinise ID cards for clues to travellers' religion and political sympathies.
+At frequent government checkpoints along the main coastal highway, armed men scrutinize ID cards for clues to travelers' religion and political sympathies.
 Most security personnel and senior military officers on the coast hail from local Alawite villages, and have a keen eye for spotting outsiders.

 "What are looking scared about?" barked one armed state security patrolman at a nervous college student on a public bus travelling between Latakia and Tartous.

-He took the young man's document to "float it" - check it in a computerised system for outstanding warrants or summonses from any of Syria's numerous intelligence agencies.
+He took the young man's document to "float it" - check it in a computerized system for outstanding warrants or summonses from any of Syria's numerous intelligence agencies.

 The process takes a few moments, but can feel like an eternity - since the uprising, many people have been detained after their papers were "floated", or have simply disappeared.